 Anderson Garden Information and Guidelines

-2. Members who assist the Association will receive a reduction in fees the following year.
+- The annual cost of renting a plot is based on the Association’s projected costs for maintenance and administration in that year.
+Members who assist the Association may receive a reduction in fees the following year.

-4. Plot numbers are affixed to a stake at the left front corner of the plot as indicated by the “dot” on the relevant garden plan map (the plot number on the stake faces toward the plot).
-The staking location of each plot is established by the Board and must not be moved.
+- Annual plots will be tilled as a block each spring, and subsequently measured and staked.
+A perennial plot will only be tilled on request, and only in the year that it is re-assigned.
+Each plot will be identified by a number affixed to a stake at the left front corner of the plot as indicated by the “dot” on the relevant garden plan map (the plot number on the stake faces toward the plot).

-6. It is expected that plots will be planted by July 1 of each year.
+- It is expected that assigned plots will be planted by July 1 of each year.

 - GAGA shall not be held responsible for personal injury, or damage to vehicles and gardening equipment including loss or damage caused to plot areas, tools, equipment or materials left therein, as a result of theft or vandalism.